BrekiTomasson/laravel-model-finder/README.md

 ## Usage

-There are two main ways to use this package; either by (1) building your own Finder-classes or by (2) powering up your models.
+This package is used by adding one of the two traits that it offers to a class.
+There are two traits because there are two main ways to use this package; either by (1) building your own custom Finder-classes or by (2) adding unique search-functionality to your Models.

 I recommend the first method, as it allows for a cleaner separation of concerns and is more feature-complete, but I will describe both ways below and allow you to decide for yourself.
 For both examples, I will be showing the functionality by using a hypothetical `Country` model, but the system works for absolutely any Laravel-powered model.
 For the sake of argument, assume an entry in the `Country` model looks like this:

 ```json
 {